volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 ### VOLUMIO HOTSPOT

 * If your device has wireless capabilities (and a supported Wireless card) Volumio will create a Wireless network called **Volumio**, the default password is **volumio2**
-* The Hotspot mode will allow you to connect to your Wireless network without the need for a wired connection, just connect to Volumio Hotspot and configure your network on network options
+* The Hotspot mode will allow you to connect to your Wireless network without the need for a wired connection, just connect to Volumio Hotspot and configure your network in the Network options page
 * Once your Wireless network has been configured, the Hotspot will no longer be visible
 * If, for whatever reason, your configured Wireless network is not available, Volumio will automatically re-enable the Hotspot
-* You can change the Hotspot options in the Network options, such as its name, password and channel (useful if you experience poor Hotspot performances)
+* You can change the Hotspot options in the Network options, such as its name, password and channel (useful if you experience poor Hotspot performance)
 * Once in Hotspot Mode, Volumio can be reached with IP **192.168.211.1** or via **http://volumio.local** as usual

 ### CONTROL VOLUMIO WITH THE OFFICIAL APPS